MathKeyboardEngine/MathKeyboardEngine.CSharp/README.md

 ## Documentation

 Visit the [documentation](https://mathkeyboardengine.github.io/docs/csharp/0.1/) and the [Examples folder](https://github.com/MathKeyboardEngine/MathKeyboardEngine.CSharp/tree/master/Examples) for more implementation details.
-There's only one example - for Blazor - but even if you work with something else - like Xamarin, .NET MAUI, WPF or UWP - you may find parts that you want to copy.
+There's only one example - for Blazor WebAssembly - but even if you work with something else - like Xamarin, .NET MAUI (especially .NET MAUI Blazor!), WPF or UWP - you may find parts that you want to copy.

 ## Ask or contribute